 A north/south collector road, parallel to Route 37, is included in the Route 37 West Land Use Plan.
-This road is also incorporated into the County's Eastern Road Plan.
+This road is also incorporated into the County's Eastern Road Plan with a connection back to the Winchester Medical Center interchange.
 A section of this road, Botanical Boulevard, is being built with the Winchester Medical Center - West Campus development on the north side of Route 50.
-Should properties further to the north develop, this road should eventually connect to Route 522 (North Frederick Pike).
+Should properties further to the north develop, this road could eventually connect to Route 522 (North Frederick Pike).

 An east/west collector road, parallel to Route 50 is also included in the Eastern Road Plan.
 A section of this road, Petticoat Gap Lane, has been proffered with the Round Hill Crossing development.
 This road is envisioned as an urban divided four-lane cross-section that includes landscaped medians, controlled left turns, street trees, and pedestrian and bicycle facilities, to enhance transportation on the north side of Route 50.
 Development proposals will need to accommodate the continuation of this collector road.
 The location shown on the plan is general, with the precise location of the east-west collector road remaining flexible.
 A new north/south major collector road is planned through the Winchester Medical Center-West Campus that will serve the West Campus and provide access to the future Route 37 interchange located north of Round Hill.
-While this road is envisioned as an urban divided four-lane road that includes landscaped medians as well as pedestrian and bicycle facilities, it may initially be built as a two-lane road because development to the north may not occur for many years, if at all.
+While this road is envisioned as an urban divided four-lane road that includes landscaped medians as well as pedestrian and bicycle facilities subjected to projected traffic generation, it may initially be built as a two-lane road because development to the north may not occur for many years, if at all.
 The location shown on the plan is general, with the precise location of the north-south collector road remaining flexible.

 Vehicular management access is recommended throughout the Round Hill Rural Community Center, particularly along Route 50.
-A six lane arterial road should not include multiple access points.
-Ideally, primary vehicular access should be limited to four signalized intersections along Route 50 with additional commercial entrances planned at appropriate intervals to facilitate safe and efficient traffic movement.
+A six-lane arterial road should not include multiple access points.
+Ideally, primary vehicular access should be limited to the previously established intersections along Route 50 with additional commercial entrances as allowable by established access management standards to facilitate safe and efficient traffic movement.

 Noted throughout this plan is the requirement for alternative modes of transportation, such as pedestrian and bicycle facilities.
-The plan calls for an interconnected system of multi-purpose trails and sidewalks.
-It is critical that these alternative modes of transportation link the entire Round Hill Rural Community Center A future Winchester Medical Center internal road over Route 37 should provide a sidewalk and trail for bicycle and pedestrian access.
-The County should also encourage the extension of existing bus routes to serve the area.
+The plan calls for an interconnected system of multipurpose trails and sidewalks.
+It is critical that these alternative modes of transportation link the entire Round Hill Rural Community Center.
+At an appropriate time, the County should also encourage the extension of existing bus routes to serve the area.
 Ideally, bus stops should be located at all of the commercial centers.

 The development of new road systems, new signalization and improvements to existing road systems are all elements of this plan.
 It will be the responsibility of private property owners and developers to ensure that these improvements are made.
-No rezonings should be approved until the County is certain that the transportation impacts of development will be mitigated and the improvements facilitate the goals of the Comprehensive Policy Plan.
+As rezonings are considered, they should be evaluated to ensure that the transportation impacts of development will be mitigated, and the improvements facilitate the goals of the Comprehensive Policy Plan.
 As with all areas of the County, Level of Service "C" should be maintained on roads adjacent to and within new developments.